-Unit 6 Solids Processing
+Unit 6 Solids Processing S1 or S2 L1T2

 Prerequisites: 3.121 Chemical Engineering IIA, Units 5 and 6

 Basic Theory: Brief review of fluid mechanics of pipe flow and motion of particles in fluids.
 Moving, Fluidised and Spouted Beds.

 Regimes of fluidisation, gas and solids motion and distribution with increasing gas rate.
 Modelling of bed behaviour.
 Design of grid and bed.
 Design of feeder and offtake systems.
 Cascade and circulatory systems.
 Introduction of heat transfer surfaces into the bed.